Cladh Hallan

-Cladh Hallan (Cladh Hàlainn, /gd/) is an archaeological site on the island of South Uist in the Outer Hebrides in Scotland.
+Cladh Hallan (Cladh Hàlainn, /gd/) is an archaeological site on the island of South Uist in the Outer Hebrides, Scotland.
 It is significant as the only place in Great Britain where prehistoric mummies have been found.
 Excavations were carried out there between 1988 and 2002, which indicate the site was occupied from 2000 BC.

+Discovery

+Archaeological excavations at Cladh Hallan began in 1988.
+Over the next 14 years, archaeologists working on the South Uist Archaeological Project uncovered preserved floors, walls, middens and outdoor surfaces.
+Beneath these layers, they found traces of earlier ploughed fields, a Bronze Age burial ground and evidence of earlier occupation.

+Roundhouses

+The settlement included a north–south row of three adjoining roundhouses constructed between 1080 and 1020 BCE.
+The buildings shared walls, each contained a central hearth, and preserved floor surfaces, sleeping areas, entrances, yards and evidence of repeated rebuilding survived.